 Who accesses the internet from mobile devices?

-People most often use smartphones and tablets for emailing, searching the internet and participating in social networking.
-They use smartphones for research before making a purchase, including comparing prices and products while they are in a shop ready to buy.
+People most often use smartphones and tablets for emailing, instant messaging, searching the internet and participating in social networking.

 Customers who use mobile devices

-Men are more likely to use smartphones than women.
 Smartphones are more common in metropolitan areas where mobile internet and phone coverage is more consistent.
-Use of smartphones is growing fast across all age groups.
+In 2017, the biggest growth in smartphone ownership was in 55-75 year olds.